joshleblanc/YuelaBot/README.md

 so_pass=<The password for the SO chat user>
 ```

-One the file is there, you can run the bot with:
+Once the file is there, you can run the bot with:

 `bundle exec ruby main.rb`